 Everyone has different reasons for riding.
 Some are superficial, some are out of necessity.
-Necessity for me is a difficult reason though.
-I've talked to some people that choose to use their bike as their only form of transportation.
-To me it's not practical.
-When thunderstorms come in or freezing weather hits riding a bike is nothing but misery.
-That "Joy of Riding" concept will fade really quickly when the hail balls starting banging into your head, been there done that.
-Grocery shopping, equipment hauling, building materials, stuff like this could get difficult if not impossible on a bike.
-But, if the bikes only used to get you from point A to point B then it could work out.
+I've talked to some people that choose to use their motorcycle as their only form of transportation.
+To me, it's not practical.
+When thunderstorms come in or freezing weather hits riding a motorcycle is nothing but misery.
+That "Joy of Riding" concept will fade really quickly when the hail balls start banging into your head, been there done that.
+Grocery shopping, equipment hauling, building materials, and stuff like this could get difficult if not impossible on a bike.
+But, if the bike is only used to get you from point A to point B then it could work out.
 It's not my thing though.

 There are probably more categories that could be added to the post.
-We could even expound and break each topic into subtopics if we wanted to try and fit every reason into a slot.
+We could even expound and break each topic into subtopics and try to fit every reason into a slot.
 These are reasons I have seen or heard people talk about and thought it would be fun to write about.
-Until next time!
-Ride Strong, Ride Safe!